 So when he nipped in for a sports physio appointment to sort out a sore back, he was stunned when the healthcare advisor said he probably had multiple sclerosis (MS).

-A quick online search filled in the blanks in his knowledge - he discovered MS as a degenerative, debilitating, incurable disease that would probably knock 10 years off his life and see him ending his years in a wheelchair.
+A quick online search filled in the blanks in his knowledge.
+He discovered MS portrayed as a degenerative, debilitating, incurable disease that would probably knock 10 years off his life and see him ending his years in a wheelchair.

 He went into denial.
 He didn’t talk about it and certainly did not want to tell his three teenage sons.
 His wife Sue was his rock during a rather bleak time.
-It was Sue who came across an organisation called Overcoming MS and bought him a book about how some doctor in Australia suggested that MS was not that bad and manageable.
+It was Sue who came across the charity Overcoming MS and bought him George Jelinek’s book that suggested that MS might be overcome.

-After a brief glimpse at the book, Tim decided reading it was too much hassle.
-It suggested a change of diet, a change of lifestyle, taking up meditation and even yoga!
+After a brief glimpse at the book, Tim decided reading it was too much hassle, as was adopting the seven step programme it recommends.

 Tim continued living in denial but MS continued its destructive path.
 Tim suffered numbness in different parts of his body, stiffness around knee joints and a loss of peripheral vision.
 He was forced to stop driving for a period of time.